15 October 2025

 But....
 Wouldn't it be so much better if we could have a solution that would check whether any of my applications need seeding and publishing, and that would then seed and publish them as needed?

-column tells us which language translations need to be seeded and published.
-This query returns results for all multiple APEX workspaces associated with the current schema.select t.*
+We can start building one by querying the APEX data dictionary view apex_application_trans_map.
+The requires_synchronization column tells us which language translations need to be seeded and published.
+This query returns results for all of the potential multiple APEX workspaces associated with the current schema.
+So it handles the multiple workspace issue alluded to earlier in this blog post.

 from apex_application_trans_map t